indatarec/Positive-Grid-Spark-2-modding/README.md

 ## Speaker Replacement

-In my opinion, the stock Spark 40 speakers (`PSP00471001`) are mediocre at best.
+In my opinion, the stock Spark 2 speakers (`PSP01276001 24072003715`) are mediocre at best.
+They are also unusial 12.5cm size.
 Replacing them with almost any decent ~$20 speaker pair results in a noticeable improvement.

 Positive Grid markets the speakers as angled and FRFR, but they are not truly FRFR speakers.